(EDITOR’S NOTE — Sunday, Oct. 6, is Cooperative Program Sunday in the Southern Baptist Convention.)

 TUPELO, Miss.
 (BP) — “They had never seen anything like that,” Pastor Matt Powell said of the members of First Baptist Church of Tupelo who attended the 2024 Southern Baptist Convention (SBC) annual meeting in Indianapolis.

-He explained the work of Southern Baptist entities and how churches and state conventions supported the work by giving to the Cooperative Program.
+He explained the work of Southern Baptist entities and how churches and state conventions support the work by giving to the Cooperative Program.

 The church took its full allotment of 12 messengers in addition to 13 guests, ranging in age from 4 to 86, compared to past years when Powell and his wife might have been the only messengers from First Tupelo.